moonlapse-mud/server/README.md

 ## Developer's Guide

-The server runs as an event loop using the python [selectors](https://docs.python.org/3/library/selectors.html) package.
+The server runs as an async event loop using the python [trio](https://trio.readthedocs.io/en/stable/index.html) package.

 The protocol specification can be found in the [Moonlapse Shared](http://github.com/moonlapse-mud/shared) repository.

-The server currently runs on 2 threads, one is the selector thread and one is the constant tick-timer.
-Once the tick-timer fires, it writes to a pipe which is being listened for on the selector thread, which avoids any race conditions.

 ### ProtoState